b0ga2/teseSGX/listSOA.md

   - Privacy: The system is designed to provide "proactive and de-facto location-privacy".
 It enforces privacy by ensuring the service provider "cannot link a location to a particular user" (anonymity) or "distinguish between the actual and fake locations" (indistinguishability).
 The client can verify the application's security using remote attestation .
 Data stored outside the enclave is encrypted using sealing.
   - Analysis Methods: The system implements a Point-of-Interest (POI) Locator application inside the SGX enclave.
 This application computes nearby POIs using the client's decrypted location and a local database.
 The article evaluates this approach by benchmarking the SGX overhead (e.g., ECalls, OCalls, encryption) and comparing its precision against spatial cloaking with k-anonymity.
 The results show SGX adds only a "marginal overhead" (10-12% instruction rise) while achieving "near-to-the-perfect results," unlike k-anonymity, which sees precision drop as privacy (k-value) increases

-So far:
-- What: Wi-Fi data can be used to model classroom occupancy.

-- Why (The Problem): This raw data is highly sensitive and its misuse is a major privacy risk.

-- How (Existing Solutions & Flaws): Current privacy methods rely on pre-aggregation, user consent via apps, or different "device-free" physics, all of which have limitations.

-- How (Your Solution): SGX offers a new solution for this exact problem.

-- The Challenge: Data processing inside SGX limited memory

-- Your Contribution: Therefore, your thesis builds the necessary platform and execution environment to solve this specific, unaddressed challenge.

 D+uvidas:
 - Deveria pesquisar algo como "data processing in SGX" ou assim?